iotcommunity/dweepy/README.rst

     :target: https://travis-ci.org/paddycarey/dweepy
     :alt: Travis CI build status

-Dweepy is a simple Python client for `dweet.io <https://dweet.io>`_.
-Dweepy has a full test suite and aims to have 100% coverage of the `dweet.io <https://dweet.io>`_ API (we're pretty much there already).
+This is a version of Dweepy, a simple Python client for, `renesas.dweet.io <https://renesas.dweet.io>`_.
+Renesas refers to this system as the Renesas IoT Sandbox Data Monitoring.
+Extensive information on the Renesas IoT Sandbox is available at http://learn.iotcommunity.io/ Dweepy has a full test suite and aims to have 100% coverage of the `dweet.io <https://dweet.io>`_ API (we're pretty much there already).

 Large portions of this README have been adapted from the README of the the official `javascript client from buglabs <https://github.com/buglabs/dweetio-client/blob/master/README.md>`_.